 Child Support Modification Tips

-Sometimes previously agreed upon or court ordered child support arrangements prove unfeasible.
-Life events such as the loss of a job, serious injury or change in marital status or household income sometimes call for changing the child support arrangement currently in place by getting a child support modification.
-To lower child support payments, or to get more child support, parents must agree to the change or have a judge order the change.
-The following child support modification tips will help you navigate the process and get some peace of mind.
+Life events, such as the loss of a job, serious injury, or a change in marital status, sometimes require changing the child support arrangement currently in place.
+Previously agreed upon or court-ordered child support arrangements prove unfeasible.
+Only a court can raise or lower child support payments.
+Either parent can request the change.
+The following child support modification tips will help you navigate the modification process and get some peace of mind.

-See if the other parent will agree to modified child support payments.
-Of course, in many cases, agreement proves difficult.
-However, given the emotional and financial expense of litigating child support arrangements, starting the discussion with an eye on agreement is wise.
-Formal methods, such as mediation, are available to help parents reach agreement.
+See if the custodial parent will agree to modified child support payments.
+Of course, in many cases, agreement can prove difficult.
+But given the emotional and financial expense of litigating child support cases, starting the discussion with an eye toward agreement is wise.

 Get Child Support Modification Tips Specific to Your Needs by Talking to a Lawyer

-If you're seeking to lower your child support payments because of job loss or other unexpected expenses, you'll need to follow the laws and procedures in your state.
-A great way to start the process is to speak with a child support lawyer in your area today who can answer any questions you may have and guide you through the process of child support modification.
+If you're seeking to lower your child support payments because of a job loss or other unexpected circumstances, you'll need to follow the laws and procedures in your state.
+Get legal help from a professional familiar with family court procedures.
+Start the process of getting a child support modification order by speaking with a child support lawyer in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help